jboy/nim-pymod/README.md

    with the `{.exportpy.}` pragma (named by analogy with the standard Nim `{.exportc.}` pragma).
-3. At the end of your Nim source code model, configure the Python module using the `initPyModule()` macro, specifying the desired module name as a string (without a filename suffix), followed by the names of the Nim procs that should be compiled into the Python module.
+3. At the end of your Nim source code model, configure the Python module using the `initPyModule()` macro, specifying the desired Python module name as a string (without a filename suffix), followed by the names of the Nim procs that should be compiled into the Python module.
-  * **Tip:** You can use the `initPyModule()` macro multiple times at the end of your Nim module, with different module names & different combinations of Nim procs, to create multiple Pythom modules.
+  * **Tip:** You can use the `initPyModule()` macro multiple times at the end of your Nim module, with different Python module names & different combinations of Nim procs, to create multiple Pythom modules.
 4. Invoke the supplied Python script `pmgen.py` with the filename of your Nim source code module as a command-line argument, to auto-generate & invoke a set of Makefiles that will in turn initiate & run the Pymod process.